PhD studentship in Control of Cyclone Flow Instabilities for Increased Efficiency, Reduced Pressure Loss and Lower Noise

 A further £ 3,000 per year will be offered (i) to all UK nationals and (ii) to non-UK EU students who have been resident in the UK for three years or longer.

-An application letter and CV should be emailed to Dr Matthew Juniper (email@example.com) by 25th September 2014.
-Interviews via Skype or telephone will be from 26th to 29th September, or earlier by mutual arrangement.
-The successful candidate will have to submit their application to the
+An application letter and CV should be emailed to Dr Matthew Juniper (email@example.com) by 8th March 2015.
+Interviews via Skype or telephone will be from 9th to 13th March, or earlier by mutual arrangement.

 Engineering Department Advertisement